zio/zio-http/docs/dsl/handler_aspect.md

 content-length: 0
 ```

-We notice in the response that first basicAuth middleware responded `HTTP/1.1 401 Unauthorized` and then patch middleware attached a `X-Environment: Dev` header.
+We notice in the response that first `basicAuth` handler aspect responded `HTTP/1.1 401 Unauthorized` and then patch handler aspect attached a `X-Environment: Dev` header.

 ## Failing HandlerAspects